 - Advanced Diploma in Therapeutic Application of the Arts

 - Certificate in Counselling

 I am fully registered with UKCP.
 I am also registered with the Health & Care Professions Council (HCPC) as an Art Psychotherapist.
-I am a member of BAAT (British Association of Art Therapists).
+I am an ACTO registered Online Therapist.

 From 2014 onwards: Integrative Arts Psychotherapist in Private Practice

 2018: Involved in the assessment and training of Master's level Integrative Arts Psychotherapists

 2016-17 Diploma Training in Online Therapy (awarded with Distinction)

 2014-2015 Mental Health charity, Colchester, Integrative Arts Psychotherapist